How a Sustainable Chocolate Tour in Kauai Changed the Way I See Chocolate

 Scientists have identified around 600 different volatile compounds in finished chocolate, each contributing something to the final experience.
 None of them are unique to chocolate — many appear in other foods — but together, in the proportions created by careful processing, they produce something no single ingredient could achieve alone.
 That's before you factor in the way cocoa butter melts at just below body temperature, which is precisely why good chocolate has that particular, irreplaceable feel.

 What large-scale industrial production optimizes for is consistency and cost, which means many of those compounds never fully develop.
 Small-batch makers like Lydgate take the time and intention to let the process unfold properly.
-A difference you taste immediately.

 The Honey & Bee Tour